|Born||7 april 1965, Gouda|

 Onontregeling.
 Over het werk van Rozalie Hirs.
 Essay (Dutch) by Laurens Ham. nY #11 (in druk), 2011; nY web (online), 12 december 2011.

 Birds, words, and stars – Rozalie Hirs and the composition of inner life.
 Essay (English) by Samuel Vriezen.
-Pulsars, Attacca Records, Amsterdam, 2010.
+Pulsars, Attacca Productions, Amsterdam, 2010.

 The soft gleaming skin of sounds.
 Essay (English) by Anthony Fiumara.
-Platonic ID, Attacca Records, 2007.
+Platonic ID, Attacca Productions, 2007.

 Dichtende componisten: Rozalie Hirs.
 Essay (Dutch) by Els van Swol.
 Mens en Melodie 6/6, 2004.